mikaeld66/kelda/README.rst

 snapshot
   create time stamped backups (hardlinked) of repositories

-setup_test
-  manipulate directory links in test repository

-setup_prod
+setup <environment>
-  manipulate directory links in production repository
+  manipulate directory links in repository for <environment>
+  'environment' is usually "test" or "prod"

 The script assumes the top level directory is the same for all parts of the system, that is: the main repo hierarchy, the snapshots and the test- and production environment.